My Raspberry Pi Setup

 Main goals:

-- Use software with a low footprint (low memory and CPU usage)
+• Use software with a small footprint (low memory and CPU usage)

 Hardware:

-The latest Raspberry Pi is available with different sizes of memory: 2, 4 and 8GB.
-My choice was the 2GB version because it's far enough for all application I run on this device (see below the full list of them)
+The latest Raspberry Pi is available with different memory sizes: 2, 4 and 8GB.
+I chose the 2GB version because it's enough for all the applications I run on this device (see the full list below).

-This where the OS is running by default.
-I bought this MicroSD card a few years ago and still works.
-My recommendation is to buy a much bigger one than necessary.
+This is where the OS runs by default.
+I bought this MicroSD card a couple of years ago and it still works.
+My recommendation is to get a much bigger one than you need.
 The current disk usage is 32%, which is fine.

-I have a double cooler version, but I don't use them.
-I'll buy a fully passive version for my next Raspberry Pi.
-I tested this case by stressing the CPU with 100% load during 3 days.
-The temperature wasn't higher than 64°C. The CPU is throttling over 80°C, so this temperature is totally fine.
+I have a double-cooled version, but I don't use it.
+I'll get a fully passive version for my next Raspberry Pi.
+I tested this case by running the CPU at 100% load for 3 days.
+The temperature didn't go above 64°C. The CPU throttles back above 80°C, so this temperature is perfectly fine.
 I recommend this case instead of some plastic boxes.
-In my opinion, using any cooler is useless.
+In my opinion, the use of a cooler is useless.

-Use the official power supply.
+Use the official power adapter.
 It's not expensive.
-If you want to use your existing charger, please do NOT use a Quick Charger, the Raspberry Pi doesn't support it.
-The recommendation is 3A output on 5V at least.
+If you want to use your existing charger, please do NOT use a quick charger, the Raspberry Pi doesn't support it.
+The recommendation is 3A output at 5V minimum.

 I read a lot of reviews and tests about 2,5" HDDs to find the quietest, but a fast one.
 After a few hours, I found this HDD and I'm satisfied with it.
 You have to use HDD if you want to store huge files or download torrents.

-I replaced my old USB2.0 SATA-USB cable to UASP Supported USB3.0 one.
-The transfer speed through samba file share increased from 20MB/s to ~60MB/s.
-I realized the same speed boost while downloading torrents.
+I replaced my old USB2.0 SATA-USB cable with a UASP supported USB3.0 cable.
+The transfer speed through Samba file sharing increased from 20MB/s to ~60MB/s.
+I noticed the same speed increase when downloading torrents.

 Stable, fast and cheap.
 Here's my article about this router.